-(a) Documentation the individual was informed of federal confidentiality requirements and received a copy of the individual notice required under 42 C.F.R.
-Part 2.

-(b) Documentation that the individual received a copy of the rules and responsibilities for treatment participants, including the potential use of interventions or sanctions.

-(c) Documentation that the initial individual service plan was completed before treatment services are received.

-(d) Documentation of progress notes in a timely manner and before any subsequent scheduled appointments of the same type of service session or group type occur or documentation as to why this did not occur.
-Progress notes must include the date, time, duration, participant names, and a brief summary of the session and the name of the staff member who provided it.

-(e) When an individual is transferring to another service provider, documentation that copies of documents pertinent to the individual's course of treatment were forwarded to the new service provider to include:

-(ii) The diagnostic assessment statement and other assessment information to include:
+- (a) Documentation the individual was informed of federal confidentiality requirements and received a copy of the individual notice required under 42 C.F.R.
+Part 2. - (b) Documentation that the individual received a copy of the rules and responsibilities for treatment participants, including the potential use of interventions or sanctions. - (c) Documentation that the initial individual service plan was completed before treatment services are received. - (d) Documentation of progress notes in a timely manner and before any subsequent scheduled appointments of the same type of service session or group type occur or documentation as to why this did not occur.
+Progress notes must include the date, time, duration, participant names, and a brief summary of the session and the name of the staff member who provided it. - (e) When an individual is transferring to another service provider, documentation that copies of documents pertinent to the individual's course of treatment were forwarded to the new service provider to include: - (i) The individual's demographic information; and - (ii) The diagnostic assessment statement and other assessment information to include: - (A) Documentation of the HIV/AIDS intervention. - (B) Tuberculosis (TB) screen or test result.